Everything You Need to Know about Vitamin C

 - Sweet potatoes

-Many people struggle to get their five-a-day, and cooking methods deplete vitamin C levels in food.
-So, a dietary supplement is a fantastic way to increase vitamin C intake and optimize wellbeing..
+Many people struggle to get the five vegetables a day that nutrition experts recommend.
+Plus, cooking methods often deplete vitamin C levels and doses in your food.
+So, a dietary supplement is a fantastic way to increase vitamin C intake and optimize your overall health.
+Make sure you get your daily intake with high doses of vitamin C in supplement form.

 How Vitamin C Works

-Vitamin C is a cofactor in various enzymatic reactions in the body needed for the synthesis of:
+Vitamin C is a cofactor in various enzymatic reactions in the body.
+This ascorbic acid is a necessary vitamin and essential nutrient needed for the synthesis of:

 - Stress hormones